What are peeling nails?

 If you suspect your peeling nails are the result of an iron deficiency, you may want to consider increasing your daily iron intake.
 Examples of foods that are high in iron include:

 - white beans

-According to the Office of Dietary Supplements, taking more than 25 milligrams of elemental iron reduces the ability for the body to absorb zinc.
+According to the Office of Dietary Supplements, taking more than 25 milligrams of elemental iron reduces the body’s ability to absorb zinc.
 To prevent this adverse effect, avoid taking excessive iron supplements.

-In addition to dietary measures, take steps to keep your nails moisturized.
+You should also take steps to keep your nails moisturized.
 This includes minimizing prolonged exposure to water.
 If you regularly perform household chores that involve water, wear protective, cotton-lined rubber gloves.
-If you partake in water activities, such as swimming, or after washing your hands, apply lotion or cream to your hands and nails.
+If you partake in water activities, such as swimming, apply lotion or cream to your hands and nails.

 If possible, avoid applying press-on, acrylic, or gel nails.
 These cosmetic procedures can cause peeling and ultimately scar your nail beds, which can lead to thin, fragile nails.